axboe/liburing/CONTRIBUTING.md

 you prefer using email, then patches can also be sent to the io_uring mailing list: io-uring@vger.kernel.org.

-liburing doesn't squash-on-rebase, or other heinous practices sometimes seen elsewhere.
+liburing doesn't squash/rebase-on-merge, or other heinous practices sometimes seen elsewhere.
+Whatever sha your commit has in your tree is what it'll have in the upstream tree.
 Patches are applied directly, and pull requests are merged with a merge commit.
 If meta data needs to go into the merge commit, then it will go into the merge commit message.
 This means that you don't need to continually rebase your changes on top of the master branch.

 Testing changes
 ===============